Fees in the Haulage Industry

 Yes, there are some additional charges that will be applied according to the difference in weight, goods, delivery locations etc.

-- Jurong Island Surcharge: Charges for transportation that within Jurong Island.
+2. Jurong Island Surcharge: Charges for transportation to and/or from Jurong Island.

-- Tri-axle Charges: The transportation of containers with high tonnage requires the use of a tri-axle chassis which will also incur an additional fee.
+6. Tri-axle Charges: The transportation of containers with high tonnage requires the use of a tri-axle chassis which will also incur an additional fe

 What can I do to limit unexpected costs?